 Jaime Carrillo

-Jaime Carrillo likes to pick up his passport and go.
-That mindset has led to his ringing in the New Year exchanging haiku under a bridge in Prague.
-He's also had breakfast with the Danish army in a hostel in Copenhagen.
+Jaime Carrillo liked to pick up his passport and go.
+That mindset led to his ringing in the New Year exchanging haiku under a bridge in Prague.
+He also had breakfast with the Danish army in a hostel in Copenhagen.
 And in Mexico City, Jaime was in the position of being an American working under the table in Mexico when he played the part of a “Rockero” in the TV miniseries Coqueteando Con La Muerte.
 “One funny mother**cker,” is what The Metro has called him, and Event Insider says he is “weirdly hilarious.”
-Over the course of acting for the last 20 years, Jaime has encountered “What are you?”
+Over the course of acting for 20 years, Jaime encountered “What are you?”
 “Why do Spanish speakers all talk so fast?”
 “What’s your nationality?” and the unforgettable, “Are you Injun?”
-(No, he is not making up any of these ethnicity related gems; they are all actual questions people have asked him.)
-The CliffsNotes version of his experience: He is a graduate of the William Esper Studio acting program in NYC and has a B.A. with honors in theater arts from Brandeis University.
+(No, he did not make up any of these ethnicity related gems; they are all actual questions people asked him.)
+The CliffsNotes version of his experience: He was a graduate of the William Esper Studio acting program in NYC and had a B.A. with honors in theater arts from Brandeis University.
 He also was a resident artist with Judith Malina and the Living Theatre for two years, as well as a company member with the Classical Theatre of Harlem for six years.
 Lastly, his play UNA VIDA DE CALIDAD won the IATI Award for Outstanding Play.
-As a new member of Fort Point Theatre Channel, Jaime looks forward to breaking new ground in theater and film projects with you.
-You can reach him here with your ideas.